JonathanLefebvreGlobensky/ConfigMgr/Powershell/Create Collection and folders/ReadMe.md

 The script creates 17 folders and 36 collections.
+For more details, see blog post at https://www.systemcenterdudes.com/sccm-powershell-script-collections-folders/

 The collections will be placed under the right folder based on the purpose of the collection The collections are set to 7 days refresh period